jakegearhart98/jakegearhart98/README.md

 - I’m interested in applying the knowledge I've learned throughout my education to practical, real world problems.

-- I’m currently interested in web and software development.
-Really focused on learning about back-end development

 - I’m looking to collaborate on any type of project, just contact me and let me know the details.
 I'm really interested in solving all types of problems.

 - 📫 How to reach me